Microsoft Azure

 • Have a license for Azure Monitor, Microsoft Defender for Cloud, or Microsoft Defender for Endpoint, depending on which data you want to send to InsightIDR.

-• Have access to a standard pricing tier event hub or higher.
-The pricing tier selected will also affect the Retention time (hrs).
+• Have access to a Standard pricing tier or higher.
+The pricing tier also affects the value you can set for retention time (hrs).

 • Allocate and open an outbound connection over TCP port 9093 on the InsightIDR Collector.
 If you do not open this port, your event source configuration will fail.